April 28, 2026

 1. Hot & Cold Therapies for Knee Pain

-Both hot and cold therapies can be beneficial for pain in the knee, depending on the source of your discomfort:
+Both hot and cold therapies can be beneficial for pain in the knee, depending on the source of your discomfort.
+The RICE method (Rest, Ice, Compression, Elevation) is commonly recommended for managing lateral knee pain:

 Heat therapy can improve local circulation, promote tissue healing and improve muscle flexibility.
 Apply something warm to the knee in the form of a cream or hot towel, or visit a sauna or hot tub for an experience that’s both relieving and relaxing.
 This form of therapy may be best for: